Conditions on the monodromy for a surface group extension to be CAT(0): Introduction:

 \begin{theorem}\cite[Theorem 3]{Py} Let $G$ be a surface-by-surface group with infinite monodromy.
 Fix a normal subgroup $R\unlhd G$ isomorphic to a surface group with $G/R$ isomorphic to a surface group.
 If the group $G$ is $\mathrm{CAT(0)}$ then the monodromy $G/R\to\mathrm{Out}(R)$ is injective. \end{theorem}

-\begin{remark} A group is called CAT(0) if it admits a properly discontinuous and cocompact action on a CAT(0) space.
-It follows from the definition that a compact space being non-positively curved implies its fundamental group is CAT(0), but the converse is not true. \end{remark}
+\begin{remark} The fundamental group of an oriented closed surface of genus larger than $1$ is called a \emph{surface group}.
+A group is called CAT(0) if it admits a properly discontinuous and cocompact action on a CAT(0) space.
+Let $X$ be a compact non-positively curved space.
+It follows from the definition that $\pi_1(X)$ is a CAT(0) group.
+However, there are CAT(0) groups that do not arise in this way (for example, some CAT(0) groups have torsion, whereas if $X$ is compact non-positively curved then the Cartan-Hadamard Theorem ( \cite[Theorem II.4.1]{Bridson}) says that $X$ is a $K(\pi,1)$, so $\pi_1(X)$ is torsion-free). \end{remark}

-Given a closed (hyperbolic) surface bundle $F\to E\to B$ of (connected) manifolds, there is a short exact sequence Recall the (oriented) $F$-bundles over $B$ are in bijection with the conjugacy classes of homomorphisms $\pi_1(B) \to \text{Mod}(F)$, where $\text{Mod}(F)$ is the mapping class group of $F$ (see \cite[p.155]{farb2011primer}).
+Given a closed (hyperbolic) surface bundle $F\to E\to B$ of (connected) manifolds, there is a short exact sequence Recall the isomorphism classes of the (oriented) $F$-bundles over $B$ are in bijection with the conjugacy classes of homomorphisms $\pi_1(B) \to \text{Mod}(F)$, where $\text{Mod}(F)$ is the mapping class group of $F$ (see \cite[p.155]{farb2011primer}).
 So the group $\pi_1(E)$ is determined by the monodromy representation.